euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 - Max write rate to an entity group is 1/second
 - Avoid high read or write rates to keys that are lexicographically close
-- Gradually ramp up to traffic to new Cloud Datastore kinds of portions of the k
+- Gradually ramp up to traffic to new Cloud Datastore kinds of portions of the keyspace
+- Avoid deleting large numbers of entities across a small range of keys
+-  Use sharding for higher rate of writes and replication for higher rate of reads

 **Indexes**
 - Built-in